 U.S. Diplomacy in Action – The Embassy Country Team

-Led by the Senior Director of ASU’s McCain Institute for International Leadership, a former U.S. Ambassador, students will constitute a U.S. Embassy Country Team to a specific nation and manage a reality-based diplomatic agenda.
-Students will be assigned the actual roles of Embassy team members, and together with their "Ambassador," practice how U.S. foreign policy is developed and executed in the field.
+Students participate in a weekly seminar at the McCain Institute for International Leadership under the supervision of Senior Director of ASU’s McCain Institute for International Leadership, former U.S. Ambassador Michael Polt.
+Students constitute a U.S. Embassy Country Team in a specific nation and manage a reality-based diplomatic agenda.
+They are assigned the actual roles of Embassy team members, and together with their "Ambassador," practice how U.S. foreign policy is developed and executed in the field.
+Students immerse themselves in a highly creative and intense experience of setting the factual baseline for effective foreign policy decision-making.
+Through research, design, and class discussion, participants create a data set relevant to foreign policy implementation with Decision Theater visualization as a high impact tool.